H4CK3Rabhi/Diabetic-Retinopathy-Deep-Learning-/README.md

 To run or look with tensorboard use Tensorboard.ipynb

-To run or look by visualizing predictions use Visualzation_of_prediction.ipynb
+To run or look by visualizing predictions use Visualsation_of_prediction.ipynb